Law enforcement in Singapore: Singapore Customs

 The Singapore Customs was formed in 2003 and is in charge of the collection of customs revenue, prevention of evasion of duties and taxes, issuing customs licenses and permits, enforcement of trade requirements under the respective Free Trade Agreements (FTAs), and regulation of trade in strategic goods and strategic goods technology.
 It is under the Ministry of Finance.

-Under Section 112 of the Customs Act 1960, a customs officer has powers of arrest for offences under the same act.
-Under Section 87 of the Guns, Explosives and Weapons Control Act 2021, a customs officer may be armed.
+Under Section 112 of the Customs Act 1960, a customs officer has the powers of arrest for offences under the same act.
+Under Section 6A of the Customs Act 1960 and Section 87 of the Guns, Explosives and Weapons Control Act 2021, a customs officer may be armed.

 Non-governmental agencies

 Auxiliary police forces

 Auxiliary police forces are private companies with officers who are granted police-like powers and law enforcement authority.
 They are typically employed for infrastructure security and cash-in-transit protection.
 They are supervised and licensed by the Singapore Police Force.

 Five auxiliary police forces are designated by legislation: